yeahdongcn/agentman/README.md

 - **🤖 AI-Powered Development**: Almost entirely coded by Claude Sonnet 4 + AI Agents, demonstrating the future of collaborative human-AI software development
 - **🏗️ Built on [Fast-Agent](https://github.com/evalstate/fast-agent)**: This project heavily relies on the fast-agent framework as its foundation, providing the core agent infrastructure and MCP integration
+- **🐳 Inspired by [Podman](https://github.com/containers/podman)**: The name "Agentman" is inspired by Podman, the container engine that provides a Docker-compatible command-line interface.
+Like Podman for containers, Agentman aims to provide an intuitive, powerful CLI for AI agent management
 - Inspired by Docker's intuitive command-line interface
 - Comprehensive testing and documentation generated through AI assistance
 - Achieved 91%+ test coverage through AI-driven test generation